-of barrier coverage has an important place, and it has been studied intensively in the literature; it guarantees that any intruder attempting to cross the perimeter of a protected region (e.g., crossing an international border) is detected by one or more of the sensors (e.g., see [1, 2, 5, 6, 11, 16, 18]).
+A wireless sensor network consists of several sensors, each equipped with a sensing module.
+Among the many applications of sensor networks (e.g., [15]), the establishment of barrier coverage has an important place, and it has been studied intensively in the literature; it guarantees that any intruder attempting to cross the perimeter of a region in the plane (e.g., crossing an international border) is detected by one or more of the sensors (e.g., see [1,2,5,6,11,16,18,19]).
 By protecting the access to the region, barrier coverage provides a less expensive alternative to a complete coverage of the region (e.g., [18]).
-A barrier can be modelled as a line segment of length $L \in Z$ covering the interval [0, L] on the x-axis; sensors are deployed along the barrier.
-Intruders may traverse the line segment at any point; an intruder is detected only if it is within the sensing range r of at least one sensor.
-The barrier is covered if no intruder can cross the line segment without being detected.
-Clearly, at least $\bar{n} = \lceil \frac{L}{2r} \rceil$ sensors are needed, where r is the sensing range.
+A barrier of a two dimensional region can be modeled as a line segment of length $L \in \mathbb{Z}$, covering the interval [0, L] on the x-axis; sensors are deployed along the barrier.
+Sensors are assumed to have an identical sensing range r.
+Any point on the line segment outside the sensing range r of any sensor would be a weak point on the barrier.
+Thus the barrier is covered if every point of the line segment is within the sensing range of at least one sensor.
+Clearly, at least $\bar{n} = \lceil \frac{L}{2r} \rceil$ sensors of range r are needed to achieve a coverage.

-Barrier coverage, in the case of static sensors, can be achieved by careful (i.e., non ad hoc) deterministic deployment of $\bar{n}$ sensors, but this could be unfeasible in some situations.
+Barrier coverage, in the case of static sensors, can be achieved by careful (i.e., non ad hoc) deterministic deployment of \bar{n} sensors, but this could be unfeasible when the access to the barrier is difficult.
 Alternatively, a large number $N \gg \bar{n}$ of sensors can be randomly deployed, but barrier coverage can only be probabilistically guaranteed [11-13].
-Finally, in ad hoc deployment of sensors, the sensors are initially located at arbitrary positions on the line.

 In sensor networks composed of relocatable sensors, every sensor has a movement module that enables the sensor to move along the barrier.
-Hence, although initially they are located at arbitrary positions on the line without providing barrier coverage, they may move to new points on the line so that the entire barrier is covered (e.g., [3, 5-7, 17]).
+Hence, although initially sensors are located at arbitrary positions on the line without providing barrier coverage, they may move to new points on the line so that the entire barrier is covered (e.g., [3,5-7,17]).
 In this paper we study the problem of barrier coverage with relocatable sensors.

-The centralized version of the problem has been studied and solutions proposed, focusing on minimizing some cost measures (e.g., traveled distances) [3, 5, 6, 14].
-In these centralized solutions, the algorithm knows the initial positions of all sensors, and uses this information to determine the final positions that the sensors should occupy; notice that $\bar{n}$ sensors suffice for a centrally directed relocation of sensors.
-However, in the context of sensor networks deployed in an ad hoc manner, typically there is no central control or authority, and no global knowledge of the locations of the sensors deployed, or the length of the barrier.
+The centralized version of the problem, in which the initial locations of all sensors are known, has been studied and solutions proposed, focusing on minimizing some cost measures (e.g., traveled distances) [3,5,6,14].
+In these centralized solutions, given the initial position of sensors, the algorithm determines the final positions that the sensors should occupy; notice that \bar{n} sensors suffice for a centrally directed relocation of sensors.
+However, in the context of sensor networks deployed in an ad hoc manner, typically there is no central control or authority, and no global knowledge of the locations of the sensors is available.
+Indeed, the sensors might not even know the total number of sensors deployed, or the length of the barrier.
 Thus every sensor must make decisions on whether and where to move, based only on local information in an autonomous and decentralized way.